Got a question or two?

 You must telephone the college on 01482 711688, or email firstname.lastname@example.org, preferably before 10:30am on the first day of absence.
 Your son or daughter can do this initially if you are busy, but you will be required to call later to confirm the absence.

-At the beginning of the year, the student will be given a formula grade for each subject - this is calculated from their GCSE scores and is the lowest grade we would expect them to achieve.
+At the beginning of the year, each student is given a formula grade for each subject - this is calculated from their GCSE scores and is the lowest grade we would expect them to achieve.
+We call this the 'Minimum Grade' (MG).
 We expect students to achieve above this grade.
-Every student is allocated a personal tutor with whom they will have regular meetings, and the tutor will assess their progress against the formula grade every half-term.
+Every student is allocated a personal tutor with whom they will have regular meetings, and the tutor will assess their progress against the MG every half-term.
 Twice a year (autumn and spring), we will formally assess the student's progress, looking at commitment, completion of work, classroom contribution and attendance, as well as their grades.

 Changing course is a big decision, and the student should discuss the reasons behind the decision with their personal tutor and subject teachers.
 If they decide that changing course is the best option, they should contact Student Services.
 Changing course is not always possible after the first few weeks of the autumn term.